Codes Dictionary

 4. Distributed Income Variables

-Distributed income variables relate both to a specific income concept and to a specific part of the distribution.
-They can be used to retrieve the share, the average or the threshold for various percentile groups.
-For how to use percentile codes in the WID, please refer to the dedicated section.
-This section describes the five-letter codes that denote the various income concepts.
+Distributed income variables relate both to a specific income concept and a specific part of the distribution.
+They can be used to retrieve the share, the average, or the threshold for various percentile groups.
+Please refer to the dedicated section for how to use percentile codes in the WID, This section describes the five-letter codes that denote the various income concepts.

-Note that every five-letter code is associated to two concepts: the income that is attributed to individuals, and the income used to rank individuals (the ranking variable).
-In some cases these concepts are identical, but this is not always the case.
-For example, we can request that individuals be ranked according to their total income (labor and capital) top define the top 1%, and then request to know the capital income of that group.
-This is why the tables below give both the concept and the ranking variable associated to each WID code.
+Note that every five-letter code is associated with two concepts: the income that is attributed to individuals and the income used to rank individuals (the ranking variable).
+These concepts are sometimes identical, but this is not always true.
+For example, we can request that individuals be ranked according to their total income (labor and capital) to define the top 1% and then request to know the capital income of that group.
+The tables below give both the concept and the ranking variable associated with each WID code.

 4.1.
 “Fiscal” Income